PranathPrasanth/FossHack/README.md

 Vitae Creator
 Vitae Creator is a resume builder that generates professional resumes by scraping data from your GitHub profile.
-Simply input your GitHub username and password, and Vitae Creator will create a resume showcasing your projects, contributions, and skills.
+Simply input your GitHub username, and Vitae Creator will create a resume showcasing your projects, contributions, and skills.

 Table of Contents
 Features